yugabyte/yb-sample-apps/README.md

-# YugaByte DB sample apps
+# YugabyteDB workload generator

 This repository emulates various workloads against YugaByte DB.
 YugaByte DB is a multi-model database that supports:
 * YSQL (Distributed SQL API with joins.
 Compatible with PostgreSQL)
 * YCQL (Flexible-schema API with indexes, transactions and the JSONB data type.
 Roots in Cassandra QL)
 * YEDIS (Transactional KV API with elasticity and persistence.
 Compatible with Redis)

-The sample apps here have drivers compatible with the above and emulate a number of workloads.
+The workloads here have drivers compatible with the above and emulate a number of real-work scenarios.

-## Running the apps
+## Running the generator

 Download yb-sample-apps JAR
 ```